Statistical Computing Workshop: Using the SPSS Mixed Command

 design effect = 1 + (average_cluster_size – 1)*ICC

 The ICC can be calculated as shown above.
-The average cluster size can be found by including the print subcommand with the descriptives option.
+The average cluster size can be found with the use of the aggregate command.

-At the bottom of the Descriptive Statistics table, we can see that the average cluster size is 52.78.
-So, design effect = 1 + (52.78 – 1)*.7 = 37.25 If the design effect is less than 2 (Muthen and Satorra, 1995), we can safely ignore the clustering in the data.
+We can see that the average cluster size is 10.00.
+So, design effect = 1 + (10 – 1)*.7 = 7.3 If the design effect is less than 2 (Muthen and Satorra, 1995), we can safely ignore the clustering in the data.
 In this example, the design effect is much greater than 2, so a multilevel model (or some other method) is needed to account for the clustering in the data.

 Denominator degrees of freedom